element7-io/cookiecutter-aws-ecs-cluster/README.md

 The SNS Topic for alerting

 ## Usage
-1. Run cookiecutter in the directory where you usually checkout your git repo's.
+1. Run cookiecutter in the directory where you usually checkout your git repositories.
 Cookiecutter will create a new sub-folder in this directory.
 You'll be asked a number of questions to help bootstrapping a new project.

         $ cookiecutter --config-file .cookiecutter_example --no-input -f https://github.com/element7-io/cookiecutter-aws-ecs-cluster.git
 1. Move to the newly created project